-In CartonCloud, you can create custom fields against many different models, useful for storing your own business-specific information to handle your workflow.
+In CartonCloud, you can create custom fields against many different records such as Addresses, Sale Orders, Purchase Orders and Consignment Data.
+This can be extremely useful for storing your own business-specific information within the application.

 Adding Custom Fields

-From here, you can jump between the various models which support Custom Fields.
+From here, you can jump between the various records which support Custom Fields.

 |Field||Description||Required to create Custom Field||Default|